CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab6/README.md

 ## Conclusion

+LPF and BSF design and simulations were performed successfully.
+Variation in results between milled and simulated can be discussed further more.
+But according to the requirements, the milled versions don't agree with requirements while the simulated versions agree.

 ## Hindsight

-It would be better to fabricate the TRL designs and go throught the calibration procedure.
+It would be better to fabricate milled versions of the filters and perform the measurements on the VNA.

 ## Reflection

-Optimizing the HFSS design took most of the time.
+Optimizing the HFSS design wasn't needed